alishahbaz659/Rick-And-Morty-News-Feed/README.md

-# Rick and Morty Newsfeed
+# Rick and Morty Character Feed

 A full-stack application that displays Rick and Morty characters in a modern newsfeed interface.
 The application allows users to browse, filter, and view detailed information about characters from the show.